jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 1. Bring your local app up to where we are.
 2. There are many places where naming is important to Phoenix, but other places where it isn't.
 Try changing naming in the following two places:
-  a) The Controller method name- try changing `:info` to `:about` in the `get` helper in the Router, and then change the method name in the Controller to `about` as well.
+  a) The Controller function name- try changing `:info` to `:about` in the `get` helper in the Router, and then change the function name in the Controller to `about` as well.
-  b) The template name- change `info.html` to `information.html` in the Controller method, then change the template filename to match (`web/templates/page/information.html.eex`).
+  b) The template name- change `info.html` to `information.html` in the Controller function, then change the template filename to match (`web/templates/page/information.html.eex`).
 You'll know you've succeeded once you've made the changes and the page at `/info` still works as before.
 If you want to check that it's actually doing something and not just coasting off an old version of the app, feel free to check halfway through each change- when you've changed one of the parts but not the other.
 You should, at that point, see an error message.

 ## Conclusion

 In this chapter we've create a new Page at the url `/info`.
-To do this we had to create a new Route in the Router, a new method in the Controller, and a new template.
+To do this we had to create a new Route in the Router, a new function in the Controller, and a new template.
 Although we'll expand on it later, Route -> Controller -> Template is the basic path that all requests take when being served by Phoenix.

 In Chapter 11 we'll explore further the connections between the Router, the Controller, and the Template, but first in Chapter 10 we're going to go back and look at the `use` construct and see where all of those handy macros come from.